 Dean smiled that smile and touched Sam's cheek with the back of his fingers.
 "Even ugliness looks beautiful because of you.
 Even though I'm here, I visit you every night, little brother.
 Never a moment you're not in my mind."

 Sam swallowed a sob, grasping at Dean's hand tightly.
 "Dean, listen.
-Dad…he's moving me away with him so you can't find us when you get out.
-He's lost it, Dean, I mean seriously lost it!
+It's Dad…he's moving me away with him so you can't find us when you get out.
+He's lost it, Dean.
+I mean seriously lost it!
 He keeps saying about how he's gonna tell the cops that you raped me, make it impossible for you to get out of here, ever!"

 "Oh yeah?
 I highly fucking doubt that," he snarled.
 Then he softened, as though he didn't want those precious few moments with Sam to be about anything besides the two of them.